michaeldll/cria/README.md

 # cria

-Aims at being a readable work-in-progress WebGPU library, aimed at developers with previous experience with three.js.
+Aims at being a minimal WebGPU library, aimed at developers with previous experience with three.js.

 ## Principles